DecaTec/Wordpress-Backup-Restore/README.md

-**Archived, moved to Codeberg: https://codeberg.org/DecaTec/Wordpress-Backup-Restore**
+### ⚠️ Archived, moved to Codeberg: https://codeberg.org/DecaTec/Wordpress-Backup-Restore ⚠️

+Thus, this GitHub repository is **outdated** and **not longer maintained on GitHub**.
+Please update your references.

 # Wordpress-Backup-Restore